 It’s beginning to look a lot like the holidays…

-As a small business owner, I’m so grateful for the many fantastic opportunities that this time of year brings.
+As a small business owner, I’m grateful for the many fantastic opportunities that this time of year brings.

 The “What-Ifs” of the Holidays

 As the holidays approach, it’s understandable that you may be worried about business vulnerability.
-Is that vague voice in your head saying “What If”?
+Is that vague voice in your head saying “What If”:

-These worries leave you feeling confused and a bit overwhelmed.
+Indeed, these worries leave you feeling confused and a bit overwhelmed.
 With no clear answers, the “What Ifs” remain in the background; creating an unseeable grinch on your shoulder during this holiday season.